Can You Go to College Without a GED or High School Diploma? Yes — Here’s How

 Although you may be able to find accredited schools that do not require a high school or GED diploma, you’ll have more options for higher ed with a GED certificate under your belt.
 Here’s a brief look at what you should know about the GED test.

-What Does the GED Test Entail?
+What the GED Test Entails

 The GED exam is a combination of four subject tests.
 You must pay to take each test, and fees vary depending on the state, but you are not required to take them all at once.